Fibrosis-Inflammation Lab

 STZ (Streptozotocin)-Induced Model

 STZ administration destroys pancreatic β-cells, inducing type 1 diabetes.
-Maintaining animals under hyperglycemic conditions for 12–24 weeks leads to glomerulosclerosis and interstitial fibrosis.
+Maintaining animals under hyperglycemic conditions for 12–24 weeks may lead to glomerulosclerosis and interstitial fibrosis (lesion severity depends on STZ direct nephrotoxicity, diabetes phenotype, and background strain).
 Combining low-dose STZ with a high-fat diet (HFD) can produce a type 2 diabetes-like phenotype.

 BTBR ob/ob Mice